iepebouw/Data1/pages/Assignment-3.md

     number_rooms = (visitors - (airbnb_spots + hotel_spots)) / 2 #else calculate how many rooms you need to build, divided by two because each room houses 2 people
     print("You have to build",number_rooms,"more rooms")
 ```
+You don't need to build any hotel rooms

 ### How many different licenses are issued?